sihellem/TER-SEX-DB/README.md

 ```

 ## The Founder-generalized FG model
+Model to predict sex ratio in a population of termites as presented in Hellemans _et al._ (2025).
 Model is implemented in the Excel file available with the paper (Supplementary Data 1).
 The same model is implemented under R under this repository.
 ```
 ### Source the model functions
 source(file="R_utilities/related_tables.R")
 source(file="R_utilities/model_source.R")

 ### Define the species parameters
+# (parameters below are from Cavitermes tuberosus)
 my_parameters = c(
   q = 0.06, # proportion of parthenogenetically-produced female alates
   L = 0.1, # sex-linked genome fraction